Sunny with a High Near 84

 Wednesday

 A slight chance of showers and thunderstorms.
-Some of the storms could produce gusty winds.
-Mostly sunny, with a high near 80.
+Mostly sunny, with a high near 82.

 Advertisement - Story continues below...